Jaywalking: Mainland China

 Fences, like here in Beijing, deter jaywalkers from crossing the road.

 In recent years, jaywalking has become more strictly controlled in China as car traffic increased.
 Police have tested facial recognition to identify jaywalkers.
 The authorities applied a new method to deter jaywalkers by displaying their photo on large public screens in the area where the jaywalking occurred, to publicly shame any violator of pedestrian street rules.
 The system has flaws: the photo of the businesswoman Dong Mingzhu was displayed on those screens after the AI systems misinterpreted her appearance on a passing bus advertisement as a real person crossing the street in an illegal fashion.

 Hong Kong

-In Hong Kong, it is an offence to cross roads within the zigzag area around zebra crossings, or within 15 m of other crossing points (including signal-controlled crossings, footbridges and subways) without using the crossing, or climb over fences to cross the road.
+In Hong Kong, it is an offence to cross roads within the zigzag area around zebra crossings, or within 15 metres (yards) of other crossing points (including signal-controlled crossings, footbridges and subways) without using the crossing, or climb over fences to cross the road.
 It is also an offence to cross the road at a signalled crossing when it is red.